-On internal storage K2 Media Clients, do the following to restore the network configuration:
+On stand-alone storage (either internal or direct-connect storage) K2 Media Clients, do the following to restore the network configuration:

 - Use standard Windows procedures to reset the ports to DHCP enabled.

 - "Install the loop-back adapter"

 - "Identify adapters"

 - "Set Rx/Tx Descriptors Value"

+- "Reorder adapters"

-When you receive an external storage K2 Media Client from the factory, it has specialized network configuration, including a loopback adapter and two of the four Gigabit Ethernet ports configured as a teamed pair.
+When you receive an shared storage K2 Media Client from the factory, it has specialized network configuration, including a loopback adapter and two of the four Gigabit Ethernet ports configured as a teamed pair.

-On external storage K2 Media Clients, do the following to restore the network configuration:
+On shared storage K2 Media Clients, do the following to restore the network configuration:

 - "Install the loop-back adapter"

 - "Identify adapters"

 - "Set Rx/Tx Descriptors Value"

 - "Create the Control Team"

-- "Name team"

-- "Reorder adapters"
+- "Name team" - "Reorder adapters"